FancyGrid/awesome-grid/README.md

 * [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table, has Polymer and AngularJS versions.
 * [FancyGrid](http://www.fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 AngularJS directive and jQuery plugin.
 There is big form module.
+* [RealGrid](http://www.realgrid.com/) - Proffesional grid library on Canvas for Enterprise but almost all doc on korean.

 ## Specific Libraries
 ###jQuery